 \subsection{Deep learning architecture}

-The architecture of the modified inverse operator $\widetilde{\mathcal{I}}$ comprises seven different types of blocks.
-We should mention that we treat each velocity component independently, so we take three inputs at time $t$: each component of the mean velocity and the mean pressure.
+The architecture of the modified inverse operator $\widetilde{\mathcal{I}}$ comprises seven different types of operations, which we named as blocks, and we depicted their connectivities in Figure~\ref{fig:architecture}.
+We treat each velocity component independently, so we take three inputs at time $t$: each component of the mean velocity and the mean pressure.

 In the first block type, the $r$ variable for a general face $F$ of a cell $P$ is: